 When I was 11, the Iron Wall came down and the Czechs could finally travel abroad.
-Well… to the West.
-I used to spend all my childhood vacations in Bulgaria so I couldn”t have been more excited to cross the borders to the colourful world called Western Europe, 21 years ago.
+To be precise… to the West.
+I used to spend all my childhood vacations in Bulgaria so I couldn’t have been more excited to cross the borders to the colourful world called Western Europe, 21 years ago.

-But unlike most of my schoolmates” parents, mine didn”t take me just across the borders, to Vienna.
-We went all the way – to the British Isles, visiting several long-lost friends.
-In my dad”s old Škoda 120L :).
-And that”s where my English Without Books journey started…
+And we went big, all the way across Europe, to the British Isles, visiting several long-lost friends.
+In my dad’s old Škoda 120L.
+And that’s where my English Without Books journey started…

 I still remember the moment the other Wall came down – my own wall of being shy to speak English.
 I had been listening to English my whole childhood, coming from the old LPs my dad used to play and friends from abroad who were allowed to enter our communistic world once in a blue moon.
 But I had never dared to speak.

 So when I finally entered the land of The Beatles, in 1990, my dad did the cruelest and, at the same time, the best thing he could for my future EFL journey.
-He dropped me in his friend”s home for two weeks and left for Scotland.
+He dropped me in his friend’s home in Bristol for two weeks and left for Scotland.
 Here was my chance to start swimming in the sea called “ENGLISH”.

-Now 21 years later I found my way to Bob”s house in Bristol again, and it felt so good to be back, with a family of my own.
-No need to fuss about silly kids” stuff with Bob´s daughters since we are all giving it a good try to act like adults.
-And I understand everything Lissy, Bob”s wife, says, which is probably the biggest reward after all these years of learning English.
+Now 21 years later I found my way to Bob’s house in Bristol again, and it felt so good to be back, with a family of my own.
+No need to fuss about silly kids’ stuff with Bob’s daughters and I understand everything Lissy, Bob’s wife, says, which is probably the biggest reward for me, after all these years of learning English.
 To understand Bob’s Danish wife whose English is flawless and oh so fast.

 And Bristol is such a pleasant city to visit on a summer holiday.
-The wonderful history, culture, architecture, the port and the numerous parks where you could spent your whole life picnicking… We didn”t wan to leave.
-It”s comforting to know it”s only 2hrs away by plane, instead of 30hrs by car.
+The wonderful history, culture, architecture, the port and the numerous parks where you could spent your whole life picnicking… We didn’t want to leave.
+It’s comforting to know it’s only 2 hours away by plane, instead of 30 hours by car.

 And Bob is such an interesting man to talk to.
-He likes telling stories about Bristol, explaining the origin of English expressions and genuinely loves foreign languages.
+He likes telling stories about Bristol, explaining the origin of English expressions and loves foreign languages.
 He speaks fluent Czech and Russian which is quite odd for a Brit.
-He befriended Milan Kundera back in the 1960s when Kundera still lived in Brno and the road to the realms of Czech casino online bonus literature less travelled by Brits was on offer, so he gladly took it.
+He befriended Milan Kundera back in the 1960s when Kundera still lived in Brno and the road to the realms of Czech literature less travelled by Brits was on offer, so he gladly took it.
 Ten years ago Bob published an Introduction to 20th Century Czech Fiction for his students and, although retired, gives lectures on Czech and Russian literature all around the world.
-Here is the first part of the interview: